mgrowette/albums-artists/README.md

   "type": "album"
 }
  ```
  When this is called, a successfully-updated item will result in a `200 - OK` response and the updated album will be returned in the response body.
-A `type` property and an updated `_rev` will be added once the update is returned.
+A response body will include the `id` and `ok` properties, along with an updated `rev` property once the update is returned.

 ```
  {